Health and care

 From ambulance services in Lebanon, hospital care in Japan and social care work in Austria.
 To handwashing projects in Haiti and maternal health clubs in Nigeria—our work in health and care is incredibly diverse.

 What unites our work is that we always tailor health services to local contexts and needs.
-And because our 14 million Red Cross and Red Crescent volunteers are part of the communities they serve, our health work is always community-led.
+And because our millions of Red Cross and Red Crescent volunteers are part of the communities they serve, our health work is always community-led.

 Growing gaps in health and wellbeing